marcj/npm-local-development/README.md

 `npm link` was built to allow this, however `npm link` is fundamentally broken with modern architectures.
 See the section below "This tool solves multiples issues" to see why.

-If those packages a directly related to each other, you usually should use Lerna to manage them all in one Git repository.
+If those packages are directly related to each other, you usually should use Lerna to manage them all in one Git repository.
 It will make life way easier.

 If that is not an option, you can use this tool nonetheless.
 Just go in each package and